 What does this mean for Relationships?

-values, long held principles, or even just their thoughts.
-It’s reached the point
+long held principles, or even just their thoughts.
+It’s reached the point where it’s often

-opinions carefully considered.
+carefully considered.
 Perhaps for total strangers, that may be less significant.
 But

-when it comes to personal relationships, the same thing is
+when it comes to personal relationships, the same thing is happening, and the

-counsellor why they are here today, is, “We are not
+are here today, is, “We are not good at communicating”.

 … explore the possibilities